Yu-Yidan/Emory-MSBA/README.md

-# This is the first attempt at creating personal website
+# Please find the resume in the url: